Nuyorican Women

 Nuyorican women Rosie Perez

-• La Bruja: Multidisciplinary performer and poet; current Executive Director of the Nuyorican Poets Cafe.
+• La Bruja: Spoken word performer; Executive Director of the Nuyorican Poets Cafe.

-• Migdalia Cruz: A leading voice among Nuyorican Playwrights.
+• Migdalia Cruz: Leading voice among Nuyorican Playwrights.
 Her first show at the age of six dealt with the KKK.
 Of this puppet play, Cruz said, “The balls bounced back and the tissues burned.”

-• Jennifer Lopez: Global icon in music, film, and business; one of the most successful Nuyorican entrepreneurs in history.
+• Jennifer Lopez: Global icon in music, film, and business.

 • Rita Moreno: EGOT-winning actress and trailblazer for Latinas in Hollywood; iconic for her role as Anita in West Side Story.